mr-mixas/Struct-Path.pm/README.md

 # ADDRESSING SCHEME

-Path is a list of 'steps', each represents nested level in structure.
+Path is a list of 'steps', each represents nested level in the structure.

 Arrayref as a step stands for ARRAY and must contain desired items indexes or be empty (means "all items").
 Sequence for indexes define result sequence.

-Hashref represent HASH and may contain keys `K`, `R` or be empty. `K` may contain list of desired keys, `R` must contain list of regular expressions.
+Hashref represent HASH and may contain keys `K`, `R` or be empty. `K` may contain list of desired keys, `R` must contain list of compiled regular expressions.
 Empty hash or empty list for `K` means all keys.
 Sequence in `K` and `R` lists define result sequence. `K` have higher priority than `R`.

 Coderef step is a hook - subroutine which may filter and/or modify structure.
-Path as first argument and a stack (arrayref) of refs to traversed subsstructures as second passed to it when executed, `$_` set to current substructure.
+Path as first argument and a stack (arrayref) of refs to traversed substructures as second passed to it when executed, `$_` set to current substructure.
 Some true (match) value or false (doesn't match) value expected as output.